 We receive a significant amount of our sales revenue from a limited number of customers, including distributors, HME providers, our private label partner, resellers, and charitable organizations.
-For the three months ended March 31, 2021 and March 31, 2020, sales revenue to our top 10 customers accounted for approximately 33.4% and 32.4%, respectively, of our total revenue.
-One single customer represented more than 10% of our total revenue for the three months ended March 31, 2021, and for the three months ended March 31, 2020.
+For the three months ended June 30, 2021 and June 30, 2020, sales revenue to our top 10 customers accounted for approximately 29.8% and 28.5%, respectively, of our total revenue.
+One single customer represented more than 10% of our total revenue for the three months ended June 30, 2021 and June 30, 2020.
+For the six months ended June 30, 2021 and June 30, 2020, sales revenue to our top 10 customers accounted for approximately 30.7% and 30.1%, respectively, of our total revenue.
+One single customer represented more than 10% of our total revenue for the six months ended June 30, 2020.
 We expect that sales to relatively few customers will continue to account for a significant percentage of our total revenue in future periods.
 Our future success will significantly depend upon the timing and volume of business from our largest customers and the financial and operational success of these customers.
 However, we can provide no assurance that any of these customers or any of our other customers will continue to purchase our products at current levels, pricing, or at all, and our revenue could fluctuate significantly due to changes in customer order levels, economic conditions, the adoption of competitive products, or the loss of, reduction of business with, or less favorable terms with any of our largest customers.
 For example, we have previously experienced a decline in sales to one large national homecare provider who purchased through our private label partner.
 We have also experienced a decline in sales from other home medical equipment providers and these providers have communicated to us that they continue to be subject to capital constraints.
-Moreover, in the second quarter of 2020 and continuing through the first quarter of 2021, we experienced a decline in total sales to business-to-business customers worldwide, which we believe was primarily due to the COVID-19 pandemic and related PHE.
-If we were to lose one of our key customers or have a key customer significantly reduce its volume of business, financial condition and results of operations.
+Moreover, in the second quarter of 2020 and continuing through the first quarter of 2021, we experienced a decline in total sales to business-to-business customers worldwide, which